ui5-next/ui5g/README.md

   PLEASE NOTE THAT: ALL COMPILED FILES ARE STORAGE IN MEMORY WHEN DEVELOPING

 * ```npm run build```, build files to *dist* directory, and ```Component-preload.js``` will be created.

-## Why support JSX syntax but not support react lifecycle and virtual dom

-* UI5 `Controls` (Components in the modern sense) have its' own lifecycle, and can not overwrite them.
-* UI5 `Renderers` normally write `DOM` directly, but react `render` function just return a data object.
-That's the core of virtual dom.
-* Its hard to convert `model` in MVC to `react` one-way data binding.
-I think `vue` will be better choice because its `two-way-binding`, but vue's template syntax is complex.
-* Additional performance overhead, and additional in-stability.

-But I think converting `React Component` to UI5 Control is feasible and meaningful.

-## TO-DO

-* More templates support

 ## [CHANGELOG](./CHANGELOG.md)